*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 3. Providing quality medical facilities at nominal costs is a good way to be more effective

-4. Improving doctor patient ratio is also a good step
+4. Improving the doctor-patient ratio is also a good step

 - What is infrastructure